aletheia-foundation/aletheia-admin/CONTRIBUTING.md

 ### The basic structure of Aletheia

-To ensure you are contributing to the right repo it's a good idea to look over the repositories, get an idea for what goes where, and if you want to make a code contribution it's probably best to build a basic understanding of how Aletheia is put together.
+To ensure you are contributing to the right repository (repo) it's a good idea to look over the repos to get an idea for what goes where.
+You'll also find making a code contribution much easier if you understand how Aletheia is built.

-**Overveiw of repos and the different pieces of Aletheia to be improved**
+#### Aletheia repositories

+Aletheia has several repos, each with a distinct purpose:

-* [Admin](https://github.com/aletheia-foundation/admin) is were documents pertaining to the organisation of the overall project are stored, such as the project README, licence file, etc. In fact, you should be in this repo right now!
+* [**admin**](https://github.com/aletheia-foundation/admin) - information about the project and its organisation, such as the project README, licence file, etc. (You're in this repo right now.)
+* [**aletheia-app**](https://github.com/aletheia-foundation/aletheia-app) - a cross-platform app for peer-to-peer publishing of scientific papers.
+This is the main distributable app and our main codebase.
+It uses [Electron](https://electron.atom.io) (which uses NodeJs), [Ethereum](https://www.ethereum.org) and [IPFS](https://ipfs.io).
+So far, we've tested the app on Ubuntu and OS X; eventually, we'll support Windows as well.
+* [**aletheia-node**](https://github.com/aletheia-foundation/aletheia-node) -  a command line service that we'll ask supporters to run to help serve files.
+* [**whitepaper**](https://github.com/aletheia-foundation/whitepaper) - the whitepaper and old versions of it.
+See this repo for more detail about the vision for Aletheia.
-* [Website](https://github.com/aletheia-foundation/aletheia-foundation.github.io) is where the different bits and pieces for our GitHub pages website are stored.
+* [**aletheia-foundation.github.io**](https://github.com/aletheia-foundation/aletheia-foundation.github.io) - the source for our GitHub Pages website (powered by Jekyll).
-* [Logo](https://github.com/aletheia-foundation/logo) is were records of the initial logo design are kept for posterity.
+* [**logo**](https://github.com/aletheia-foundation/logo) - records of the initial logo design for posterity.
-* [Whitepaper](https://github.com/aletheia-foundation/whitepaper) is where the whitepaper itself is hosted along with old copies.
-* [Aletheia app](https://github.com/aletheia-foundation/aletheia-app) is the main distributable app for aletheia.
-It is a cross platform app for peer to peer publishing.
-Technology used is NodeJs (electron), Ethereum and IPFS.
-Will support Windows, Ubuntu and OSX but so far is untested on Windows.
-* [Aletheia node](https://github.com/aletheia-foundation/aletheia-node) a cli service for contributing resources to aletheia from a server.
-* [Embark Framework](https://github.com/aletheia-foundation/embark-framework) is the initial framework used for Aletheia that is set to be superceded by the Truffle Framework.
+* [**embark-framework**](https://github.com/aletheia-foundation/embark-framework) - the framework intially used for Aletheia.
+We plan to replace it with the **Truffle Framework**.
-* Truffle Framework is coming soon, I think...
-* [Js-ipfs-api](https://github.com/aletheia-foundation/js-ipfs-api) Our forked copy of js-ipfs-api for bugfixes.
-All changes will be merged upstream to [ipfs/js-ipfs-api](https://github.com/ipfs/js-ipfs-api)
+* [**js-ipfs-api**](https://github.com/aletheia-foundation/js-ipfs-api) - our forked copy of js-ipfs-api.
+We'll merge all our bugfixes upstream to [ipfs/js-ipfs-api](https://github.com/ipfs/js-ipfs-api).

+#### Languages

+Aletheia uses:
+* JavaScript (aletheia-app)
+* Shell scripts (aletheia-app, aletheia-node)
+* Ruby (aletheia-foundation.github.io)
+* HTML and CSS (aletheia-app, aletheia-foundation.github.io)

 ### Comments are required